Shah-Arsalan/websack/README.md

 # WebSack
-Start building your dream projects with your very own webpack starter 🥡
+Start building your dream projects with this webpack starter kit using React!

 ## Installing